- Stores almost any type of information, including plain text,

 - ODF text documents can be imported and exported as

-- There are internal link fields that select another node
+- Internal link fields select a linked node when clicked.

-- Data can be automatically arranged using either parent
+- Data can be automatically re-arranged using categories from

 - There are many options for customizing both general and